What is solar control?

 Our Solar Control Collection contains a number of different sunblind fabrics.
 The collection has been developed by our engineers and designers and has its own special composition, providing unique function and design.
 Production takes place using specially constructed machines at our own factory in Kinna, Sweden.

-The solar control fabrics are made up almost exclusively of 100% polyester, with the addition of an extremely thin layer of aluminium.
-The amount of aluminium used for 200m² of fabric is about the same as the amount that would be used in a 33cl drink can.
+The solar control fabrics are made up almost exclusively of 100% polyester, with the addition of an extremely thin layer of aluminum.
+The amount of aluminum used for 200m² of fabric is about the same as the amount that would be used in a 33cl drink can.

-The aluminium is protected by a thin plastic film in order to optimise the service life of the product.
-The plastic film does not affect the reflection of the sun to any appreciable extent, but it does protect the aluminium from damage.
-The thickness of the aluminium layer is optimised to use as little aluminium as possible, without affecting its properties.
+The aluminum is protected by a thin plastic film in order to optimize the service life of the product.
+The plastic film does not affect the reflection of the sun to any appreciable extent, but it does protect the aluminum from damage.
+The thickness of the aluminum layer is optimized to use as little aluminum as possible, without affecting its properties.

 Almost all the materials used in the products are flame retardant – the after treatment further reinforces the flame retardancy and at the same time makes the material rigid and durable.

 As all buildings and users have different needs, the Solar control collection is made up of 3 main categories: Energy saving, visual, and mute on.

 The collection consists of six different items with an openness factor between 0 and 22%.
 Each item is available in three to five neutral colour shades.
 As the side facing the window is made of highly reflective aluminum, the colour facing in towards the room does not affect the properties of the sunblind.
 The Vivid item comes in 17 different colours and the aluminum side is also slightly tinted.

 The collection consists of 10 items with opens factors 3-30% providing the user with a wide span of colours and pattern to choose from to create the right visual work environment.
 The items are 100% polyester and the energy effectiveness varies on the colour chosen.